 We qualify as a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
-Under these rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirement that (i) a majority of our Board of Directors consist of independent directors, (ii) we have a Compensation Committee that is composed entirely of independent directors and (iii) director nominees be selected or recommended to our Board of Directors by independent directors.
+Under these rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirement that (i) a majority of our Board consist of independent directors, (ii) we have a Compensation Committee that is composed entirely of independent directors and (iii) director nominees be selected or recommended to our Board by independent directors.

 We rely on certain of these exemptions.
-As a result, we will not have a Compensation Committee consisting entirely of independent directors and our directors will not be nominated or selected solely by independent directors.
+As a result, we do not have a compensation committee consisting entirely of independent directors and our directors are not be nominated or selected solely by independent directors.

 We may also rely on the other exemptions so long as we qualify as a controlled company.
 To the extent we rely on any of these exemption, holders of our common stock will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of Nasdaq.

-Our Tax Receivable Agreement will require us to make cash payments to Hoya Topco (or other parties that become entitled to rights to payment under our TRA) in respect of certain tax benefits and such payments may be substantial.
-In certain cases, payments under our TRA may (i) exceed any actual tax benefits or (ii) be accelerated.
+Our Tax Receivable Agreement will require us to make cash payments to Hoya Topco (or other parties that become entitled to rights to payment under our Tax Receivable Agreement) in respect of certain tax benefits and such payments may be substantial.
+In certain cases, payments under our Tax Receivable Agreement may (i) exceed any actual tax benefits or (ii) be accelerated.

-We are a party to a Tax Receivable Agreement with Hoya Topco, Hoya Intermediate, GTCR Management XI, LLC ("TRA Holder Representative"), and other TRA Holders (as defined in our TRA) dated October 18, 2021 ("TRA").
-Pursuant to our TRA, we will generally be required to pay Hoya Topco and the other TRA Holders 85% of the amount of savings, if any, in U.S. federal, state, local, and foreign taxes that are based on, or measured with respect to, our net income or profits and any interest related thereto that our consolidated subsidiaries realizes, or is deemed to realize, as a result of certain tax attributes, which include:
+We are party to a Tax Receivable Agreement with Hoya Topco, Hoya Intermediate, the TRA Holder Representative, Hoya Topco and the other TRA Holders, dated October 18, 2021.
+Pursuant to the Tax Receivable Agreement, we will generally be required to pay Hoya Topco and the other TRA Holders 85% of the amount of savings, if any, in U.S. federal, state, local, and foreign taxes that are based on, or measured with respect to, our net income or profits and any interest related thereto that our consolidated subsidiaries realizes, or is deemed to realize, as a result of certain tax attributes (the "Tax Attributes"), which include:

-- existing tax basis in certain assets of Hoya Intermediate and certain of its subsidiaries, including assets that will be subject to depreciation or amortization, once placed in service; - tax basis adjustments resulting from taxable exchanges of common units of Hoya Intermediate ("Intermediate Common Units") for Class A common stock acquired by us from a TRA Holder (as defined in our TRA) pursuant to the terms of our LLC Agreement; - certain tax attributes of Blocker Corporations (as defined in the LLC Agreement) holding Hoya Intermediate common units that are acquired by us pursuant to a reorganization transaction; - certain tax benefits realized by us as a result of our merger with Horizon Acquisition Corporation on October 18, 2021; and - tax deductions in respect of portions of certain payments made under our TRA.
+- existing tax basis in certain assets of Hoya Intermediate and certain of its subsidiaries, including assets that will be subject to depreciation or amortization, once placed in service; - tax basis adjustments resulting from taxable exchanges of Intermediate Common Units for Class A common stock acquired by us from a TRA Holder pursuant to the terms of the Second Amended and Restated Limited Liability Company Agreement of Hoya Intermediate (the "Second A&R LLCA"); - certain tax attributes of Blocker Corporations holding Intermediate Common Units that are acquired by us pursuant to a Reorganization Transaction; - · certain tax benefits realized by us as a result of the Merger; and - · tax deductions in respect of portions of certain payments made under the Tax Receivable Agreement.